top of page

 I followed the course, went through the modules, and actually got a business set up.

+I started the course at the end of January, 2021.
 I was also still working at the hospital, homeschooling my kids, and running the household (because laundry, cleaning, music lessons and soccer practices don’t stop when you’re starting a business).

 Some weeks I was able to commit 30+ hours to the business start-up, but typically I worked 10-15 hours a week.